- As low as $495/Night

 At Big Fish Units...
 This 2 Bedroom/2 Bath beachfront condo is on a 2nd FLOORING!
 View the ocean from the private balcony, Located in the South Tower at Sea Watch Resort in Myrtle Beach, this suite sleeps up to 8 people.
 It has modern cabinets, a full-sized refrigerator, and new countertops.
 Close to House of Blues, Alabama Theatre, and Tanger Outlets, there are many pools at this resort and has direct access to the beach from the resort.
 Come see why we adore this suite!

-This freshly refreshed unit is decked out with all the modern amenities: Cooktop, a full-sized refrigerator, and modern faucets.
+This newly modernized unit is decked out with all the modern amenities: Cooktop, a full-sized refrigerator, and modern faucets.
 Granite Countertops align the kitchen area.
 Welcome to your home away from home with a sizable balcony to savor the ocean view.
 Our two-bedroom direct oceanfront condo on the 4th floor sleeps up to 8 comfortably and the main bedroom has 1 King and the 2nd Bedroom has 2 Full beds and a pullout couch in the living room.
 Two private bathrooms, and a separate living area.
-The modernized kitchen has everything including new cabinets, granite countertops, and a full-sized stove.
-The kitchen is also supplied with any items you might need for your stay including pots, pans, glasses, silverware, cheese grater, cutting board, can opener, knives, coffee maker, and veggie peeler.
+The refreshed kitchen has everything including new cabinets, granite countertops, and a full-sized stove.
+The kitchen is also outfitted with any items you might need for your stay including pots, pans, glasses, silverware, cheese grater, cutting board, can opener, knives, coffee maker, and veggie peeler.
 The kitchen is open to the living area so you can appreciate vistas of the ocean!

 From the living area, you can walk out to the private balcony and view the ocean.
 This is our hot spot for morning tea or coffee while you inhale the salt air in the mornings!
 The bedroom has two beds and includes linens and pillows.
-The bath has a enormous sink and a shower/tub combination.
+The bath has a huge sink and a shower/tub combination.

 We want your stay to be comfortable and fun, so we provide toilet paper, dish soap, hand soap, trash bags, and dish towels so you can start your vacation right away!